ddev/ddev-elasticsearch/README.md

 ## Memory Limit

 This configuration limits memory usage to 512mb.
-This should be enough for most projects, but if your `elasticsearch` service stops with no obvious reason, increase your docker max memory and/or the service max memory.
+This should be enough for most projects, but if your `elasticsearch` service stops with no obvious reason, increase your docker max memory and/or the service max memory via the `      - "ES_JAVA_OPTS=-Xms512m -Xmx512m"` environment variable in `docker-compose.elasticsearch.yaml`.

 You can use `ddev logs -s elasticsearch` to investigate what the elasticsearch daemon has been up to, or if you have a RAM-related crash.